Zonotora/mindpalace/src/pages/networking/keywords.md

 # Ciphers
 An algorithm to hide information from unauthorized or verify that the information is correctly transmitted.

+# Stream ciphers
+Stream ciphers operates on one bit at a time.
+The output is a PRNG.
+The output stream is XOR:ed with the data to encrypt.
+Often weak.

 # DES
 Data Encryption Standard.